101companies/101worker/README.md

 For example, to run only the [integrate module](modules/integrate) of the production configuration, you'd use `RUNONLY=integrate make production.debug`.

-## Run Environment With Different Module Confiugration
+## Run Environment With Different Module Configuration

 If you want to use an existing environment file , but run it with a different, you can use the `RUNCONFIG` environment variable and set it to the name of the module configuration you wish to use.